 TIP (Camino Alburgue): In most alburgues, the hospitalaro assigns beds to pilgrims as they enter and register.
 So, if you plan it right, walk into town or at least the alburgue together, and you will most likely sleep near each other like a family.

-The legend states, there was once a pilgrim family, a couple and their son, who walked through Santo Domingo and stayed the night.
-The local inn keeper’s young daughter liked the boy, who did not feel the same towards her.
-This made her mad, so to take out her anger, she hid a silver goblet in his pack and told everyone he stole it.
+The legend states, that there was once a pilgrim family, a couple, and their son, who walked through Santo Domingo and stayed the night.
+The local innkeeper’s young daughter liked the boy, who did not feel the same towards her.
+This made her mad, so to take out her anger, she hid a silver goblet in his pack and told everyone he had stolen it.

 The young boy was caught and sentenced to die by hanging.
 Somehow, his parents found him still alive, believed to be saved by Santo Domingo.
 His parents then rushed to the local authorities.
 The sheriff replied, “He is no more alive than the cock I am about to eat.”
 At that moment, the chicken on his dinner table stood up, and clucked and crowed!
 Stunned by this miracle, the sheriff rushed to cut the boy down from the rafters and pardoned him.

 To continue to honor this miracle and Santo Domingo, chickens run freely in the town’s cathedral even today.
 Looking out behind our alburgue, I see the coop that houses these chickens.
 I sure hope they stay quiet in the early morning…